Bichesq/Promiselivingstone.com/README.txt

-JohnDoe Free Bootstrap landing page for personal and commercial use.
+promiselivingstone.com was modified from the templete:JohnDoe Free Bootstrap landing page for personal and commercial use.
 Designed with ♥️ and creativity by Devcrud.com

+modification Done by Deodatus B. Bijengsi

 Product Page: https://wwww.devcrud.com/